EdwinVW/dapr-workshop/Assignment01/README.md

 # Assignment 1 - Run the application

-In this assignment, you're going to run the application to make sure everything works correctly.
+In this assignment, you'll run the application to make sure everything works correctly.

 ## Step 1.
 Run the VehicleRegistration service